adhdproject/adhdproject.github.io/Tools/Cryptolocked.md

 Example 1: Debug Mode
 ---------------------
 From here on out, we will be calling Cryptolocked as root.
-To su to root simply:
+To su to root simply and then cd to /opt/cryptolocked:
 `~$` **`sudo su -`**

 Cryptolocked comes with a debug mode.
 It is important to run this debug mode before arming the tool.